-BI 101 - Bible Introduction (Basic Core)

-A study of the production, preservation, and transmission of the Bible including principles of interpretation, the role of biblical archaeology, and a survey of Bible lands.

-BI 102 - All Stars (Basic Core)

-Survey of five important books in the Bible: Genesis, Psalms, Isaiah, John, and Romans.
-There is an emphasis upon identification of the timeless principles included in these Scriptures.

-BI 201 - Biblical Languages

-A brief exposure to the Hebrew language of the Old Testament and Greek language of the New Testament with an emphasis upon the meaning of verb tenses, noun cases, etc. The course is designed to help students use Biblical tools, including critical commentaries, which are essential for interpreting Old and New Testament passages.

-BI 202 - New Testament Greek

-A study of basic vocabulary and grammar of the Greek language of the New Testament.
-The course includes some reading of the Greek New Testament.

-BI 210 - Independent Study

-An independent study in a specialized area of biblical studies may be arranged through the faculty member teaching in the subject area.
-Request forms are available in the registrar's office.

-NT 101 - New Testament History (Basic Core)

-A survey of the intertestamental period, the first three Gospels and the Book of Acts.
-This study enables students to become familiar with the events surrounding the incarnation of Christ, including the establishment of His church.

-NT 102 - Pauline + (Basic Core)

-A survey of the books of the New Testament from I Corinthians through Hebrews.
-The study includes various epistles written to congregations and individuals which outline life for the individual Christian churches.

-NT 201 - New Testament General

-A survey of the last eight books of the New Testament, including the practical book of James, the theological letters of Peter and John and the apocalyptic book of Revelation.

-NT 202 - John

-An exegetical study of the fourth Gospel, including a detailed look into themes John emphasizes, such as the Word, bread, light, and shepherd.
-The contents of John is also compared with the synoptic Gospels.

-NT 203 - Romans

-An exegetical study of the book of Romans.
-Such important topics as justification, sin, reconciliation and submission are studied in detail.

-OT 101 - Old Testament History (Basic Core)

-A survey of the history of the nation of Israel and her relationship with God as developed in the Old Testament books of Exodus through Judges, and I Samuel through Nehemiah.

-OT 201 - Wisdom Literature

-A survey of some of the writings of the Old Testament.
-Students study the contents and themes of the books of Ruth, Esther, Job, Daniel and Proverbs through Song of Solomon.

-OT 202 - Prophetic Literature I

-A survey of writings of the prophets who spoke to the Hebrew nations from the time of the division of the kingdom through the entry into Babylonian captivity.
+- BI 101 Bible Introduction (Basic Core): A study of the production, preservation, and transmission of the Bible including principles of interpretation, the role of biblical archaeology, and a survey of Bible lands. - BI 102 All Stars (Basic Core): Survey of five important books in the Bible: Genesis, Psalms, Isaiah, John, and Romans.
+There is an emphasis upon identification of the timeless principles included in these Scriptures. - BI 302 Biblical Languages: A brief exposure to the Hebrew language of the Old Testament and Greek language of the New Testament with an emphasis upon the meaning of verb tenses, noun cases, etc. The course is designed to help students use Biblical tools, including critical commentaries, which are essential for interpreting Old and New Testament passages. - BI 401 New Testament Greek: A study of basic vocabulary and grammar of the Greek language of the New Testament.
+The course includes some reading of the Greek New Testament. - BI 402 Independent Study: An independent study in a specialized area of biblical studies may be arranged through the faculty member teaching in the subject area.
+Request forms are available in the registrar's office. - NT 101 New Testament History (Basic Core): A survey of the intertestamental period, the first three Gospels and the Book of Acts.
+This study enables students to become familiar with the events surrounding the incamation of Christ, including the establishment of His church. - NT 102 Pauline + (Basic Core): A survey of the books of the New Testament from I Corinthians through Hebrews.
+The study includes various epistles written to congregations and individuals which outline life for the individual Christian churches. - NT 201 New Testament General: A survey of the last eight books of the New Testament, including the practical book of James, the theological letters of Peter and John and the apocalyptic book of Revelation. - NT 401 John: An exegetical study of the fourth Gospel, including a detailed look into themes John emphasizes, such as the Word, bread, light, and shepherd.
+The contents of John is also compared with the synoptic Gospels. - NT 402 Romans: An exegetical study of the book of Romans.
+Such important topics as justification, sin, reconciliation and submission are studied in detail. - OT 101 Old Testament History (Basic Core): A survey of the history of the nation of Israel and her relationship with God as developed in the Old Testament books of Exodus through Judges, and I Samuel through Nehemiah. - OT 201 Prophetic Literature I: A survey of writings of the prophets who spoke to the Hebrew nations from the time of the division of the kingdom through the entry into Babylonian captivity.
 Students study Jeremiah, Lamentations and Hosea through Nahum.

-OT 203 - Prophetic Literature II

-A survey of the exilic and post exilic prophets.
-The apocalyptic book of Ezekiel is included along with Habakkuk through Malachi.

-OT 204 - Genesis

-An exegetical study of the book of Genesis.
-In addition to the study of the relationship of various patriarchs to God, the course focuses on important themes from Genesis, including creation, the flood and the covenant.
+- OT 202 Prophetic Literature II: A survey of the exilic and post exilic prophets.
+The apocalyptic book of Ezekiel is included along with Habakkuk through Malachi. - OT 301 Wisdom Literature: A survey of some of the writings of the Old Testament.
+Students study the contents and themes of the books of Ruth, Esther, Job, Daniel and Proverbs through Song of Solomon. - OT 401 Genesis: An exegetical study of the book of Genesis.
+In addition to the study of the relationship of various patriarchs to God, the course focuses on important themes from Genesis, including creation, the flood and the covenant. - OT 402 Psalms: An exegetical and theological examination of the major types of Psalms.
+Special attention is given to the importance of the psalmic material for the contemporary understanding of worship. - OT 403 Isaiah: An exegetical study of the writings of Isaiah, including thorough studies of the prophet's call and servant passages.

-OT 205 - Psalms

-An exegetical and theological examination of the major types of Psalms.
-Special attention is given to the importance of the psalmic material for the contemporary understanding of worship.

-OT 206 - Isaiah

-An exegetical study of the writings of Isaiah, including thorough studies of the prophet's call and servant passages.